Most people are naturally reluctant to buying a product that they aren’t able to see, hold, or try on in-person.

-One of the biggest challenges to building a profitable eCommerce business is giving potential customers the confidence to click “Add to Cart” without feeling like they are flying blind.
+One of the biggest challenges to building a profitable ecommerce business is giving potential customers the confidence to click “Add to Cart” without feeling like they are flying blind.

 A good product description gets across the nature of the item, serves as late-stage marketing, and builds confidence in your overall brand in just a few characters.
 Sound like a tall order?

 1. Use highly specific language

 How to write product descriptions?
-It’s saying more in less.
+It’s saying more with less.
 Powerful, sensory adjectives will tell potential customers significantly more about the product than phrases like “high-quality” and can do so in less space.

-Try reading some example product descriptions both in-and-outside of your niche.
+Try reading some example product descriptions both in and outside of your niche.
 See how long an individual piece can hold your interest.
 What do you find engaging?
 What is distracting to you?

-Passive voice is one of the fastest ways to lose your reader’s attention, because it adds unnecessary words and slows the reading process.
+Passive voice is one of the fastest ways to lose your reader’s attention because it adds unnecessary words and slows the reading process.
 The Hemingway Editor is a great free tool for recognizing weak constructions and increasing readability.

 2. Get creative with the ways you talk about your product

-Great product descriptions don’t just explain the item they also sell it.
+Great product descriptions don’t just explain the item- they also sell it.
 Check out this example from Modcloth.
-The description utilizes a bouncy, conversational tone and the copy is “tailored” to the specific item.
+The description utilizes a bouncy, conversational tone and the copy is tailored to the specific item.

 Keep in mind that descriptions for digital products tend to require a little more work.
 With the amount of free content available on the internet, you’ll need to convince potential customers that YOUR product is worth paying for.

-3. Tell your customers a story
+3. Tell your customer a story

 Done right, storytelling is one of the most powerful selling tools out there.
 Try brainstorming with these guiding questions:

-- How is the product made?
-What was the inspiration to do it this way?
+- What was the inspiration to make it this way?

 - What is the philosophy behind your business, and how does this tie into the product? i.e. “We believe in locally crafted, ethically-sourced…”

 - What gap did you see in the market that led you to sell this particular item?

-Notice that Jabberwocky includes their reviews directly underneath the product description, allowing the “story” of the product to continue and different uses to come out:
+Notice that Jabberwocky includes their reviews directly underneath the product description, allowing the story of the product to continue and different uses to come out: